bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/wifi.md

 Returns a string of the encryption type of the WiFi connection. eg: "WEP", "WPA2-PSK"

+# name of &lt;wifi&gt; : string

+No documentation exists.

 # secured of &lt;wifi&gt; : boolean

 Returns a boolean that is true if the WiFi connection is secured.